 On the other hand, it creates greater competition for Personal Trainers; if you possess the same skill-set, you’re all competing to gain and retain the same clients.
-It becomes more difficult to sell yourself and your skills.
+It becomes more challenging to sell yourself and your skills.

 As the industry gains greater momentum, how can you stand out from other Personal Trainers?
 If you’re finding that your skills are being matched by other PTs in the gym, have you thought about how you can boost your appeal over your peers?
-What makes a client choose you, over any other PT?
+What makes a client choose you over any other PT?